One of my favorite sweet treats, loaded with nutrient-packed ingredients, like:

 Organic sugar: Not only is real sugar extremely easy to digest (especially when dissolved like here), it also provides your body with quick efficient energy to feed your cells and stimulate the metabolism!
 Did you know that your liver stores sugar (called glycogen), and that you NEED a steady flow of sugar to keep glycogen stores topped off?
 Without a healthy storage of glycogen, your liver won’t convert thyroid hormone T4 (inactive) to T3 (active form) — which FUELS your metabolism.
 As Dr. Peat puts it, “The liver provides about 70% of our active thyroid hormone, by converting thyroxine to T3, but it can provide this active hormone only when it has adequate glucose.”
 If you think your sugar free diet is doing you any favors, check in with your body temperature in the morning- a waking temperature of less than 97.8 degrees is a sign that your metabolism is lacking (and that thyroid conversion isn’t happening like it should).

 Pastured egg yolks: According to Catherine over at the Butter Nutrition blog, eggs are like nature’s multivitamin containing everything needed to create life!
 Each egg contains about 6 grams of protein, vitamin A, vitamin D, vitamin E, B2,B5, B12, choline and cholesterol.
-Getting a few eggs per day with a few extra yolks is a great way to give your body MORE of the nutrients it needs.
+The egg yolks in this recipe are optional, so exclude them if you have a risk of vitamin A toxicity.

 Collagen: This is completely optional, but adds a little extra anti-inflammatory protein to support your liver and phase 2 detoxification.
 If you want to learn more about how and WHY to use it, read all about it’s amazing detoxifying and anti-aging qualities here.